UnGast/SwiftVulkanRenderer/README.md

 `swift run RasterizationDemo` to see a demo rendering in rasterization mode.

-`swift run RaytracingDemo` to see a demo rendering in raytracing mode.
+`swift run RaytracingDemo` to see a demo rendering in raytracing mode (using compute shaders).
 Warning: this might freeze your computer (happened to me sometimes).
 The application will probably crash after some time.

 ![demo screenshot](https://github.com/UnGast/SwiftVulkanRenderer/blob/master/screenshot.png)